Qarj/WebImblaze-Framework/MANUAL.md

 Creates (or overwrites) the wif.config with default values to get you started.

 # tasks/ folder
-The tasks folder contains a script called `Examples.pl` that runs all of the WebInject examples at the same time.
+The tasks folder contains a script called `Examples.pl` that runs all of the WebImblaze examples at the same time.

 If you "start" a test, a new process will be created to run that test.
 This enables you to run many tests in parallel.